CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 1.117"Exit Facility" means the first-lien delayed draw term loan exit facility to be provided on the terms and conditions set forth in the Exit Facility Term Sheet and arising pursuant to the Exit Credit Agreement in an aggregate principal amount of $80,000,000, comprised of (i) $40,000,000 in new delayed draw term loan commitments, up to $20,000,000 of which shall be immediately available to satisfy the Allowed DIP Claims and $20,000,000 of which shall be undrawn as of the Effective Date, plus (ii) the Designated Amount on account of the Exit Lenders' Allowed Convertible Notes Secured Claims.

-1.118"Exit Facility Commitment Letter" means that certain commitment letter, dated as of [•], provided by the Initial Exit Lenders, as the same may be amended, restated, or otherwise modified in accordance with its terms and the terms of the RSA, which shall be in form and substance acceptable to the Debtors, the Initial Exit Lenders, and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA), pursuant to which the Initial Exit Lenders commit to provide the Exit Facility.
+1.118"Exit Facility Commitment Letter" means that certain commitment letter provided by the Initial Exit Lenders, as the same may be amended, restated, or otherwise modified in accordance with its terms and the terms of the RSA, which shall be in form and substance acceptable to the Debtors, the Initial Exit Lenders, and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA), pursuant to which the Initial Exit Lenders commit to provide the Exit Facility.

 1.119"Exit Facility Documents" means, collectively, the Exit Credit Agreement and all other loan documents, including all other agreements, documents, and instruments delivered or entered into pursuant thereto or in connection therewith (including any guarantee agreements and collateral documentation) (in each case, as amended, restated, modified, or supplemented from time to time), each of which shall, to the extent applicable, contain terms consistent with the Exit Facility Term Sheet and shall otherwise be acceptable to the Debtors, the Exit Lenders, and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA).